Southwest Ohio Regional Transit Authority

 Downtown Cincinnati is also served by the Transit Authority of Northern Kentucky (TANK), whose transit services extend over the Ohio River into Northern Kentucky.

 History

-SORTA replaced the Cincinnati Transit Commission, which operated buses from 1952 to 1973.
+In 1973, SORTA was established after the city of Cincinnati purchased the Cincinnati Transit Commission, which operated bus service from 1952 to 1973, and streetcar service from 1873 to 1952 as the Cincinnati Street Railway.
 SORTA took over bus service in 1973 under the name Queen City Metro, which was later shortened to Metro to reflect increased regional service.
-In 2012 SORTA Metro released its schedule information in the General Transit Feed Specification, making schedules more easily available to customers.
+In 2012 Metro released its schedule information in the General Transit Feed Specification, making schedules more easily available to customers.
 The Cincinnati Bell Connector was operated by SORTA until 2019; the City of Cincinnati has since owned and operated the streetcar.
-Until 2021, SORTA Metro was funded primarily by Cincinnati's city earnings tax, second by fares, and third by federal sources, with some other minor sources.
+Until 2021, Metro was funded primarily by Cincinnati's city earnings tax, second by fares, and third by federal sources, with some other minor sources.
 This stood in contrast to other Ohio transit agencies, such as COTA and GCRTA which are primarily funded by sales tax.
-For a sense of perspective, the portion of Cincinnati's earnings tax going to Metro's budget was about 0.3%.
+The portion of Cincinnati's earnings tax going to Metro's budget was about 0.3%.